-^{} Less than 10%.
+\ Less than 10%.

-No other purchaser accounted for 10% or more of revenue attributable to the Company's assets on a combined basis in the years ended December 31, 2022, 2021 or 2020.
+No other purchaser accounted for 10% or more of revenue attributable to the Company's assets on a combined basis in the years ended December 31, 2021, 2020 or 2019.
 The loss of any such purchaser could adversely affect revenues attributable to the Company's assets in the short term.
 Please see "Risk Factors-Risks Related to Our Business-HighPeak Energy depends upon a small number of significant purchasers for the sale of most of its crude oil, NGL and natural gas production.
 The loss of one or more of such purchasers could, among other factors, limit HighPeak Energy's access to suitable markets for the crude oil, NGL and natural gas it produces."

-For crude oil sales, HighPeak Energy currently is party to a ten-year contract with Delek, with production from Flat Top being mostly piped sales through a crude oil gathering system.
-Currently, the majority of our crude oil sales from Signal Peak are being trucked.
+For crude oil sales, HighPeak Energy currently is party to a ten-year contract, with production being converted from trucked sales to piped sales with the construction of a crude oil gathering system directly connected to the refinery by the purchaser in our Flat Top area.
+Currently, crude oil sales are being trucked in our Signal Peak acreage until we have critical mass such that a pipeline system there would be feasible.
 The Flat Top crude oil contract is at known and published indices with a fixed primary term and an evergreen option thereafter.
 The contract contains a minimum volume commitment that commenced on October 1, 2021 based on the gross barrels delivered at the Company's central tank battery facilities and is 5,000 Bopd for the first year, 7,500 Bopd for the second year and 10,000 Bopd for the remaining eight years of the contract.
 However, the Company has the ability under the contract to cumulatively bank excess volumes delivered to offset future minimum volume commitments.
-For the period from October 1, 2021 to December 31, 2022, the Company has delivered approximately 22,800 Bopd under the contract.
-The remaining monetary commitment as of December 31, 2022, if the Company never delivers any additional volumes under the agreement, is approximately \$18.3 million.
+For the period from October 1, 2021 to December 31, 2021, the Company has delivered approximately 17,247 Bopd under the contract.
+The remaining monetary commitment as of December 31, 2021, if the Company never delivers any additional volumes under the agreement, is approximately \$24.4 million.
 In addition, HighPeak Energy sells its natural gas production from the Company's assets to multiple third-party purchasers pursuant to the terms of natural gas processing and purchase contracts at varying rates.
 The natural gas production is gathered and processed under agreements with a primary term and generally an evergreen extension option.